ml4wifi-devs/ftmrate/README.md

 ### Using the Slurm workload manager

 To produce reliable results, many independent simulations need to be run.
 [Slurm](https://slurm.schedmd.com/documentation.html) is a tool that we used to manage running multiple simulations on a GPU simultaneously.
 We have collected all the Slurm scripts in the `ftmrate/tools/slurm/` directory.

+#### Adapting scripts to your Slurm configuration (important!)

+All scripts in the `ftmrate/tools/slurm/` directory are configured to work with our server configuration, so you need to adjust the scripts to work with your setup.
+The most important is to change the partition name and the software collection definition.
+The simplest way to do this is to:

+1. Remove the `-p gpu` flag from the `sbatch` command in all Slurm scripts.
+2. Replace the `#!/usr/bin/scl enable devtoolset-11 rh-python38 -- /bin/bash -l` line with `#!/bin/bash` in all Slurm scripts.

+#### Running simulations

 To collect results from multiple Wi-Fi scenarios so to reproduce our results presented in our article ([preprint](https://arxiv.org/pdf/2304.10140.pdf), [IEEE Xplore](https://ieeexplore.ieee.org/document/10195443), [Zenodo](https://zenodo.org/records/7875867)), you need to run
 ```
 sbatch ftmrate/tools/slurm/run-all-scenarios.sh